openserv-labs/python-sdk/examples/HOW_TO_RUN_EXAMPLES.md

 2. Create a new project at OpenServ, choose your agent and add the following project prompt.
 When creating the agent, add Twitter integration to your agent.
 ```
-Create a social media post for Twitter about the launch of our new AI-powered productivity tool.
-Then analyze the engagement metrics with 10 likes, 20 shares, 5 comments, and 100 impressions.
+First, get my Twitter account information.
+Then create a compelling tweet about our new AI-driven marketing automation platform that increases engagement by 45%.
+After that, send this tweet to my Twitter account.
+Finally, analyze these engagement metrics: 25 likes, 12 shares, 8 comments, and 400 impressions to provide recommendations for improving future performance.
 ```

 ### Custom Agent Example